InsideLoop/InsideLoop/doc/Array.rst

    the item :cpp:`il::emplace` is a keywork of the InsideLoop library which is used for disambiguation with the previous constructor.

-5. Finally, in case you want to explicitly initialized the element to a default value, the following constructor can be used.
+5. Finally, in case you want to explicitly initialize the element to a list of values, the following constructor can be used.

    .. code-block:: cpp

        #include <il/Array.h>

-       il::Array<double> v{il::value, {1.0, 2.0}}
+       il::Array<int> v{il::value, {3, 0}}

    The item :cpp:`il::value` is another keyword of the InsideLoop library, also needed for disambiguation.
 The constructor :cpp:`il::Array<int> v{3, 0}`